Strategic Rebate Management at Conklin Metal Industries: Unlocking Vendor Opportunities

 The first hurdle to solve for Conklin Metal revolved around the organization of their existing rebate programs.
 They needed to identify where these rebate programs resided, who had authority over them and ensure stakeholders understood their content.
 Additionally, Conklin needed to evaluate whether they were maximizing their potential benefits and leveraging them appropriately.

 Understanding the specifics of these programs became crucial: their terms, conditions and the extent to which they were effectively utilizing them.
-Brennan says, “Our main objective was to establish a well-structured system that documents the details of our programs, their respective locations, and the process involved in managing them effectively.”
+Hall says, “Our main objective was to establish a well-structured system that documents the details of our programs, their respective locations, and the process involved in managing them effectively.”

 Profit and Loss Statements